Yaiba: Samurai Legend: 2025 series

 A second anime adaptation, with supervision from Aoyama, was announced in Weekly Shōnen Sunday on May 8, 2024.
 Titled Yaiba: Samurai Legend (真・侍伝YAIBA, Shin Samurai-den Yaiba), it is produced by Wit Studio and directed by Takahiro Hasui, with series composition by Touko Machida, Yoshimichi Kameda designing the characters and serving as chief animation director, Maiko Okada serving as animation producer, and Yutaka Yamada and Yoshiaki Dewa composing the music.
 Minami Takayama reprised her role as the voice of Yaiba Kurogane from the original series.

 The series' first season aired from April 5 to September 27, 2025, on all NNS affiliate stations, including Yomiuri TV and Nippon TV, airing in tandem with Aoyama's other anime series adaptation, Case Closed, as part of the "Gosho Aoyama Hour" block, with the first three episodes having had early screenings at ten Toho Cinemas locations on March 13.
 For the first cours, the opening theme song is "Blade", performed by Blue Encount, while the ending theme song is "Pineapple Tart", performed by Otoha.
 For the second cours, the opening theme song is "Blade Kizuna ver", also performed by Blue Encount, while the ending theme song is "Action!", performed by Kairi Yagi.

 In September 2025, it was announced that the series will receive a second season, covering the Kaguya story arc.
+The season is set to premiere on January 9, 2027.

 In October 2024, Viz Media announced at New York Comic Con that it licensed the series.
 The series is streaming on Netflix in North America, Latin America, Australia, and New Zealand, and on Hulu in the United States.